-Please note that the bike shown in this video is currently on display in the atrium and another of Chris Boardman's bikes is on display in the Wondrous Place gallery.
+Please note that the bike shown in this video is not currently on display.
+Another of Chris Boardman's bikes is on display in the Wondrous Place gallery.
 Read a transcript of this video

 In his Tour de France debut in 1994, local cycling hero Chris Boardman set a record speed in the prologue time trial and wore the yellow jersey for the first three days of the race.
 He also held the jersey on the 1997 and 1998 Tours.
 Chris became famous when he won a gold medal at the 1992 Olympics in Barcelona on an innovative bike.
 He also broke the world hour record three times.